-As we got into this project, we were surprised to learn about how little was known about the underlying hormonal changes that happen in our late 30s/early 40s as ovarian supply (eggs) diminishes.
+When we started Women Living Better in 2016 we were surprised to find how little was known about the underlying hormonal changes that happen in our late 30s/early 40s as ovarian supply (eggs) diminishes.

-After all, these normal changes have been happening to people with ovaries forever.
-It turns out that research about perimenopause relatively new.
+After all, this normal reproductive transition has been happening to people with ovaries forever.
+Yet, it turns out that research focusing on perimenopause is relatively recent.

 Excerpts from the article: